History of Hotel Bel-Air

-Alphonso Bell, an entrepreneurial businessman and wealthy oil tycoon, bought 600 acres of land to the west of Los Angeles and called the area Bel-Air.
-He then set about creating an exclusive, upscale neighborhood.
-There was little interest initially then Clarke Gable bought property in the area and many other well-known people followed.
+Alphonzo Bell, an entrepreneurial businessman and wealthy oil tycoon, bought 600 acres of land to the west of Los Angeles.
+He named the area ‘Bel-Air’ and created an exclusive neighborhood.
+When Clarke Gable bought property in the area, many other well-known people followed.

-To manage creating new roads, supplying utilities and adding lush vegetation, Bell built an estate planning office.
-This building, nestled in the canyons, is now Hotel Bel-Air’s main mission-style property.
+To manage the creation of his vision, Bell built an estate planning office nestled in the canyons.
+This building is now Hotel Bel-Air’s main mission-style property.

-In early 1946, a Texan hotel entrepreneur called Joseph Drown purchased 18 acres of land from Alphonso Bell including our original building.
-He immediately began to transforming to site into an elegant pastoral hotel hideaway.
-Working with architect Burton Schutt he renovated and added a series of new guest rooms & suites and the hotel opened on August 24, 1946.
+In early 1946, a Texan hotel entrepreneur named Joseph Drown purchased 18 acres of land from Alphonzo Bell, including our original building.
+He immediately began transforming the site into an elegant and secluded hotel.
+Working with architect Burton Schutt, he restored the property and added a series of new guest rooms before the hotel officially opened on August 24, 1946.

-Hotel Bel-Air quickly became very popular with many famous and wealthy locals.
-Hollywood celebrities and world dignitaries were attracted by the luxury and privacy we offered them.
-Guests at this time included Grace Kelly, Cary Grant, Marilyn Monroe and many more.
+Hotel Bel-Air became very popular with many famous and wealthy people including Hollywood celebrities and world dignitaries, attracted by our luxury and privacy.
+Well-known guests during this time included Grace Kelly, Cary Grant, Marilyn Monroe and Audrey Hepburn.

-The hotel underwent a major restoration, spearheaded by a young Cuban architect called Manuel S. Alavarez, who was famous for having built many celebrity homes in Los Angeles and Palm Springs.
-His aim was to bring the colours of the gardens into the rooms and provide a homely, ‘non-hotel’ look.
+The hotel underwent a major restoration, spearheaded by a young Cuban architect named Manuel S. Alavarez, who was famous for having built many celebrity homes in Los Angeles and Palm Springs.
+His aim was to bring the colors from the gardens into the rooms and provide a warm, ‘non-hotel’ look.

-The hotel was bought by Dallas businesswoman Caroline Hunt, who also bought an adjoining property to create more space and added our north wing, creating an additional 30 rooms.
-She renovated the property with the help of five different designers to refine the look to her taste.
+The hotel was bought by Dallas businesswoman Caroline Hunt, who also bought an adjoining property to create more space and added our north wing to create an additional 30 rooms.
+She renovated the property with the help of five different designers to refine the look to her personal taste.

-Hotel Bel-Air joined our prestigious portfolio of Dorchester Collection hotels in [month] 2008, close to our sister property in LA, The Beverly Hills Hotel.
+Hotel Bel-Air joined our prestigious portfolio of Dorchester Collection hotels in 2008.

 Hotel Bel-Air reopened in October 2011, following an extensive two-year renovation project with revered interior designer Alexandra Champalimaud and the Rockwell Group.
-All 91 guestrooms and various public spaces were updated yet still remain reminiscent of Hollywood’s Golden Age.
+All 103 guest rooms and various public spaces were updated yet still remain reminiscent of Hollywood’s Golden Age.